tjmckinley/MetaWards/versions/devel/_sources/usage.rst.txt

 whether they become infected, and then progress through the outbreak.
 The codes mean;

-* `S` : number who are susceptible to infection (and not infected)
+* **S**: The number of the population who are *susceptible* to infection
-* `E` : number who are infected but not yet infectious (latent)
+* **E**: The number of the population who are *latent*, meaning they are infected, but not yet infectious.
-* `I` : number who are infected, infectious and symptomatic
+* **I**: The number of the population who are *infected*, meaning they have symptoms and are infectious
-* `IW` : number of wards that have at least one infected individual
+* **R**: The number of the population who are removed from being susceptible, either because they have been newly infected that day, or because they have recovered from the infection and are no longer susceptible to infection
-* `R` : number who are recovered from the infection and thus immune
+* **IW**: The number of electoral wards that contain at least one individual who was newly infected that day.

 As well as being printed to the screen, this data is also written to the CSV file ``output/results.csv.bz2`` for easy reading and analysis